IceHe/lib/mac/initialize-mac.md

 - [Copy'em Paste](http://apprywhere.com/copy-em-paste.html)
     - More configurations
 - [Paste 2](https://pasteapp.me/)
-    - Advantages : Simple, pretty, easy to use, able to search copied content.
+    - Advantages: Simple, pretty, easy to use, able to search copied content.
-    - Disadvantages : It takes up too much screen space.
+    - Disadvantages: It takes up too much screen space.
 - …
 - Reasons for installation
     - You often switch Apps when you are copying and pasting.